ShivGopal20/ShivGopal20.github.io/FinalProject-Group45.markdown

 Overall, it seems like the effort by the SF government has been a success.
 This can be seen because we know the effort took place in the holiday season in 2023, and this time period is an outliner in the data regarding the low amount of larceny theft and similar crimes.
 This improvement is clear across districts as well.
 We can however see that the improvement between 2022 and 2023, without looking at the holiday season, is less compared to the improvement in the holiday season.
 This shows that it would be a good idea for the city to make similar efforts throughout the year to combat crime and improve the city.
 <div style="border-bottom: 1px solid #000; margin: 20px 0;"></div>

-### Contribution

-We have worked together when making the whole assignment and thereby we say that we both have worked equally 50% on this.

 ### References

 - [SF Crime Data 2003-2018](https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-Historical-2003/tmnf-yvry/about_data)